-• Exploration drilling in oil-bearing layers will not be permitted in a belt of between 65 and 100 km around Bjørnøya during the period from 1 April to 15 August.
+- Exploration drilling in oil-bearing layers will not be permitted in a belt of between 65 and 100 km around Bjørnøya during the period from 1 April 15 August. - No new petroleum activities shall be conducted within a 65-km zone around Bjørnøya.